jessebuckmann/sample_preparation_module/projects/SoftwareDesign_by_Nikita_Ravi_and_Jonno/Installation guide.md

 Install anaconda from: https://www.anaconda.com/products/individual

-Open the anaconda prompt as administrator by searching "anaconda prompt" in windows and right-click open as administrator
+Open the anaconda prompt by searching "anaconda prompt" in windows

 Navigate to your master-labphew folder in the prompt using ***cd C:/path/to/dir/.../master-labphew*** (you can go up a folder using cd ..)